 The hard enamel pins are high quality pins.
 The pigment of the enamel is a fine-grain solid pigment.
 Because of The color area is flat with the surface of the metal area, so that the surface is smooth to the touch and the colors are brilliant and shiny.
 If you want to make a high quality lapel pins with a collectible value, the hard enamel is a good choice.

 Enamel pins are ideal for everyday use.
-Because of the high perceived value, Enamel Pins are also perfect for perfect for: Consumer promotions, Team building, Conventions, Fund raising, Member gifts, Trade shows, Brand awareness, and reward.
+Because of the high perceived value, Enamel Pins are also perfect for: Consumer promotions, Team building, Conventions, Fund raising, Member gifts, Trade shows, Brand awareness, and reward.

 How to Buy!